MaxineXiong/ChatGPT-Tkinter-Desktop-App/README.md

     ```

-Now you can start chatting with ChatGPT by entering your API key and selecting a GPT model, and then typing your messages in the input field and pressing Enter.
+Now you can start chatting with ChatGPT by entering your API key and selecting a GPT model, and then typing your messages in the input field and pressing Enter, as the video below demonstrates.

 [ChatGPT-Tkinter-Desktop-App-Demo](https://github.com/MaxineXiong/ChatGPT-Tkinter-Desktop-App/assets/55864839/089cf277-d42f-4d85-800f-7b75dbc39684)